 How this is done depends on the personal style and practice of each artist, and I’d like to share what works for me.

-By building a composition in this way, from the ground up, I can see more clearly the relationships between the shapes and their respective values in the composition as a whole as each layer of color is laid down on the paper.
+By composing a picture in this way, from the ground up, I can see more clearly the relationships between the shapes and their respective values in the composition as a whole as each layer of color is laid down on the paper.

 - Work in layers and with each layer focus on the negative space as a shape.

 - Use a pencil to lightly pencil in the shape of each layer

 - Add new shapes and values with every layer applied.

 - Look ahead.
 The color used to paint around a shape will be the value of the shape of the subsequent layer.